Apply to Texas Tech University School of Law

 - Personal statement that includes reasons for wanting to visit at the Texas Tech University School of Law specifically

 - An official transcript showing grades for all law courses attempted

 - A letter of good standing from your current school listing your present academic status and stating that courses taken at Texas Tech University School of Law will be accepted for transfer.

 - Pre-Legal Education

-The Admissions Committee begins its consideration of an application file only when it is complete.
-Please use the detailed explanations and instructions, including the links to other sections of the Web site for assistance in answering the questions on the Application for Admission.
-If you need further information about a particular question, please contact the Admissions Office.
+The Admissions Committee will only review completed files.
+Please use the detailed explanations and instructions, including the links to other sections of the website for assistance in answering the questions on the Application for Admission.
+If you need further information about a particular question, contact the Admissions Office.

 1. A COMPLETED ELECTRONIC APPLICATION